 Since 2012, fuelled by misinformation, the conflict suggests a scientifically unsubstantiated threat of potential catastrophic and irreversible damage to the marine environment and the collapse of the fishing industry.

-However, a considerable volume of site specific surveys, scientific studies, evidence and expert opinion conclude that marine phosphate mining, like marine diamond mining:
+However, a considerable volume of site-specific surveys, scientific studies, evidence and expert opinion conclude that future marine phosphate mining, like existing marine mining: